Ernakulam district: Agriculture

 The eastern part of Ernakulam is primarily agrarian in nature.
 Rice is the principal crop cultivated in the wetlands.
 The district is the largest producer of nutmeg and pineapple in the state: more than 55% of pineapples produced in the state is cultivated in the district.
 Rubber is the most cultivated plantation crop in the district and the district is the second-largest producer of rubber in the state behind Kottayam.
 Other important crops cultivated in the district are tapioca, black pepper, areca nut, coconut, turmeric, banana, and plantain.

 Education

 Ernakulam is the first district in India to have 100 percent literacy by 1990.
 In fact Kochi has the highest literacy rate for any city in the country with over 20 lakhs population.
 Pothanikkad is the first village in India that achieved 100 percent literacy according to state literacy programme is in this district.

 There are three prominent universities in Ernakulam: Sree Sankaracharya University of Sanskrit in Kalady, Cochin University of Science and Technology in Kalamassery, and Kerala University of Fisheries and Ocean Studies in Kochi.
-The district has the most number of educational institutions in the state; as of 2019, there are 476 fully high-tech schools in Ernakulam.
+The district has the most educational institutions in the state; as of 2019, there are 476 fully high-tech schools in Ernakulam.

 In 2017, Ernakulam district administration launched the Roshni project, which aims to provide Malayalam education to migrant children.
-It supported 1,265 migrant workers’ children from lower primary to high school.
+It supported 1,265 migrant workers' children from lower primary to high school.